Skip to main content

 Maximum quantity per fire compartment

-(2) In industrial occupancies, quantities of flammable liquids and combustible liquids greater than those specified in Sentence (1) are permitted in a single fire compartment where
+(2) In industrial occupancies, quantities of flammable liquids and combustible liquids greater than those specified in Sentence (1) are permitted in a single fire compartment if

 (a) the total quantity stored in a group of cabinets is not more than the quantity permitted for three cabinets, and